 - Finally the output value of the predicted value or the sum of the three output values of each neuron.
 This is the output.

 - Patterns of information are fed into the network via the input units, which trigger the layers of hidden units, and these, in turn, arrive at the output units.

 Deep Learning’s most common model is “The 3-layer fully connected neural network”.
 This has become the foundation for most of the others.
 The backpropagation algorithm is commonly used for improving the performance of neural network prediction accuracy.
 It’s done by adjusting higher-weight connections in an attempt to lower the cost function.

 There are many different algorithms used to train neural networks with too many variants.
 Let’s visualise an artificial neural network (ANN) to get a fair idea of how neural networks operate.
 By now we all know that there are three layers in the neural network.

 - The output layer

-We outline a few main algorithms with an overview to create our basic understanding and the big picture on behind the scene of this excellent networks.
+We outline a few main algorithms with an overview to create our basic understanding and the big picture behind the scene of these excellent networks.